adzerk/node-lru-native/README.md

 # Changelog

-- forked -- setMaxElements, setMaxAge API added.
+- 0.5.0 -- setMaxElements, setMaxAge API added.
 Update last touched time when get a value.
 - 0.4.0 -- Added support for newer versions of Node via NAN
 - 0.3.0 -- Changed memory allocation strategy, fixed issue where remove() would do a seek through the LRU list, code cleanup
 - 0.2.0 -- Fixed issue where maxAge-based removal would result in a seek through the LRU list